yonbergman/blog/_posts/2014-08-20-building_api_with_rails_parsing_data.markdown

 ## Parsing Data

-I found that using [Hashie](https://github.com/intridea/hashie) feels like the best tool for the job and fits the style and mirrors using ActiveModel::Serializer on the serializing end.
+I found that using [Hashie](https://github.com/intridea/hashie) is the best tool for this job.
+It fits the style I was looking for and mirrors using ActiveModel::Serializer on the serializing end.
-Hashie is awesome because it comes with a lot of things out the gate that helps you parse nested data objects, also Hashie has verification and transformation capabilities which are a **must** when working with data passed into your system.
+Hashie is awesome because it comes with a lot of things out the gate that helps you parse nested data objects.
+Hashie has verification and transformation capabilities which are a **must** when working with data passed into your system.
-Hashie also provides a very clean output that both works as a Hash and as an object that you can access like a regular class.
+Hashie also provides a very clean output that both works as a Hash (with indifferent access) `object[:property]` and as an object that you can access like a regular class `object.property`.

 Here's an example of parsing a request sent to an imaginary API that books tickets: